flpm/oak/output/lists/subjects.md

     name: about Anthropology
     title: 'Theme: Anthropology'
     subtitle: Books about the study of human behaviour and societies
-    description: 'I have 1 book about Anthropology in my bookshelf.
+    description: 'I have 1 book about Anthropology in my personal library.

       ### Titles: